 - 1. Comprehensive Final must be completed with a grade of 76 or above to progress to the next NUR course. - 2.
 Total average of grades for all objective evaluations must be 76 or above to progress to the next NUR course (Unit Exams, Quizzes, ATI Content Mastery Exam, Comprehensive Final Exam) - 3.
 Total average of all grades for the NUR course must be 76 or above to progress to the next NUR course. - 4.
-Clinical Evaluation must be a Passing grade to progress to the next NUR course. - 5.
-Completion of the Medication Calculation Examination in each clinical course with a 90% or higher grade.
-Each student will have two opportunities to achieve this grade. - 6.
-Successful completion of skills check-offs. - 7.
+Clinical Evaluation must be a passing grade to progress to the next NUR course. - 5.
+Completion of the Medication Calculation Examination in each clinical course with a 80% or higher grade.
+Each student will have two opportunities to achieve this grade.
+An opportunity will be forfeited should the student miss one of the two opportunities provided for the Medication-Calculation Examination.
+Students will be administratively withdrawn if they do not achieve an 80% or higher on the medication calculation examination. - 6.
+Successful completion of skills check-offs.
+Students will have 3 opportunities to successfully complete a skills check-off. - 7.
 Each of the above criteria must occur to progress to the next NUR course.
 If any of the first four criterion are not met, the grade earned will be a "D" or below.
 If the criterion in #5 is not met, the student will administratively withdraw from the course during the first week of class.
 This withdrawal is not considered a failure of the course and will not be considered when evaluating eligibility for readmission.